 Catherine Johnstone CBE, Royal Voluntary Service, Chief Executive

 The free exhibition will run until 5 November at the gallery@oxo on London’s Southbank.
 It’s free to attend and no pre-booking is required.
-We hope to see you there.
+We hope to see you there on see the Gift of Time online.

 For further information